-Silk had been exchanged for centuries, but in the 3rd century, the Han Dynasty in China used silk as its chief commodity with an increasingly interested and willing-to-pay outside world.
+Silk had been exchanged for centuries, but the Han Dynasty in China officially opened its trade in silk (and other commodities) to the West in 130 BCE.
 Contact between Romans and the Han – and all groups in between – allowed for cultural and commercial exchange on an enormous scale.
 The Silk Road was used for over 1,500 years with varying popularity, reaching its height under the Mongols during the 13th and 14th centuries.

 The merchants, diplomats, travelers, and missionaries who traveled along the Silk Road rarely traversed the whole route but rather participated in a relay system.
-Mostly men, these individuals took part in sex on the Silk Road, naturally, but over the extensive land mass and lengthy time period that the Silk Road was used, ideas about sex, sexuality, and gender varied.
-This was not a bad thing, however, because there was a lot of influence and exchange that affected sexual practice and principle for the better.
-From brothels and prostitution to sex manuals and genetics, the blending of influences that informed sex along the Silk Road had a little something to offer to everyone.
+Mostly men, these individuals copulated on the Silk Road, naturally, but over the extensive land mass and lengthy time period that the Silk Road was used, ideas about copulation, sexuality, and gender varied.
+This was not a bad thing, however, because there was a lot of influence and exchange that affected such practices and principles for the better.
+From cathouses and paid intimacy to how-to manuals and genetics, the blending of influences that informed carnality along the Silk Road had a little something to offer to everyone.

 According to Marco Polo, when travelers stayed at the house of a stranger, the host was often willing to let the visitor sleep with his wife.

 the host is delighted, and desires his wife to put herself entirely at the guest's disposal, whilst he himself gets out of the way, and comes back no more until the stranger shall have taken his departure.
 The guest may stay and enjoy the wife's society as long as he lists, whilst the husband has no shame in the matter, but indeed considers it an honour.
 And all the men of this province are made wittols of by their wives in this way.
 The women themselves are fair and wanton.